 Drink Water to Manage Hunger

-Cravings are one of the most significant obstacles when you’re just starting your fast and it may begin to feel like an uphill battle with little incentive to keep going.
+Cravings are one of the most significant obstacles when you’re just starting your fast.
+It may begin to feel like an uphill battle with little incentive to keep going.
 You may notice that your sense of smell is heightened when you’re fasting.
-Fortunately, you’ll only feel cravings for the first 72 hours.
+Fortunately, most people only feel such intense cravings for the first 72 hours.

 Hunger and thirst are often confused, and while this might not be the case on day two of your fast, filling up on water can help alleviate some feelings of hunger.
-You could also try an appetite suppressant like Slimirex® to quell your cravings.
 Warm, fragrant herbal teas are another excellent option to quiet a grumbling stomach.
-If you’re not on a strict water fast, you can also have some clear broth or thinned juice to keep your energy up.
+If you’re not on a strict water fast, you can have clear broth or watered-down juice to keep your energy up.

 Keep Your Fast to Yourself

-Of the many potential challenges that stand in your way is the people around you.
-Scientific research on fasting is not well-known among the general populace, so you’ll likely meet with vehement resistance if you tell anyone that you’re fasting for health purposes.
+Among the many potential challenges that stand in your way are the people around you.
+Scientific research on fasting is not well-known among the general populace, so you’ll likely meet with resistance if you tell anyone that you’re fasting for health purposes.

-Your friends and family might not approve, especially if they’re unfamiliar with fasting.
+Friends and family might not approve, and they may try to talk you out of it — especially if they’re unfamiliar with the concept.
 Most people equate fasting with starving and immediately dismiss the merits of the practice.
-Of course, you could show your naysayers studies and articles on the benefits of fasting, but chances are you won’t be able to change their mind.
+Of course, you can show your naysayers the many studies on the benefits of fasting, but you may not be able to change their mind.
 Your best bet is only telling the people who need to know.
 This list includes your partner, your health care provider, and maybe your immediate supervisor.

 Start Your Fast Before a Weekend

-Since the first 2-3 days are the toughest, try timing your fast to begin on a Friday after lunch.
-This way the most difficult days will be on your own time when you don’t have to deal with getting ready for work, traffic, or the scent of donuts wafting from the break room.
+Since the first 2 to 3 days are the toughest, try timing your fast to begin on a Friday after lunch — or whatever your free days are from work.
+This way the most difficult initial days will be at a time when you don’t have to deal with work, traffic, or the scent of donuts wafting from the break room.